Introduction

 The "Regole" Museums

 Thanks to the efforts of the "Regole," it has been possible to preserve the integrity of the territory over the centuries.
-This institution is so important that some illustrious locals decided to donate their priceless legacy to them.
-Using this heritage, the "Regole" decided to build Cortina's three main museums.
+This institution is so important that some illustrious citizens decided to donate their priceless legacy to them.
+Using this heritage, the "Regole" decided to build three museums.

-The museums of the "Regole d'Ampezzo" are three.
 The first is named after Mario Rimoldi and is one of the most significant private collections of 20th-century Italian art.
 The second is named after Rinaldo Zardini and is one of the largest existing fossil collections, with more than one thousand different species exposed.
 The third is an ethnographic museum and is a look at life in Cortina in the past centuries.
-If you would like to learn more about this topic, you may read or page; you can see it below:
+If you would like to learn more about this topic, you may read our page; you can see it below:

 The Vespa Private Museum